Block Design Workflow

 the new block design, there are some simple scripts to create modules and blocks

-rather than any gr_modtool
+rather than any gr_modtool integration at this point

 Integration into a new gr_modtool would be a highly desirable feature for newsched